Segmented button

 The

-is a list, automatic column alias assignment kicks in, and both keyMap
+choices is a list, automatic column alias assignment kicks in, and both keyMap and

 .